Ditectrev/DP-203/README.md

 - [ ] Box 1: Replicated.
 Box 2: Replicated.
 Box 3: Hash.
 - [ ] Box 1: Round-robin.
 Box 2: Hash.
 Box 3: Round-robin.

-### HOTSPOT You have an Azure subscription that contains an Azure Synapse Analytics workspace named workspace1.
+### You have an Azure subscription that contains an Azure Synapse Analytics workspace named workspace1.
 Workspace1 contains a dedicated SQL pool named SQL Pool and an Apache Spark pool named sparkpool.
 Sparkpool1 contains a DataFrame named pyspark.df.
 You need to write the contents of pyspark_df to a tabte in SQLPooM by using a PySpark notebook.
 How should you complete the code?

 ![Question 156](images/question156.jpg)